February Happenings: Making the Most of Winter in Husky Nation

 Experiencing the Ice Life

 Skiing and snowboarding aren’t the only way to enjoy winter!
 While some prefer the snow, others seek out the joys of ice.
-These final days remaining in our frozen wonderland offer recreational activities include ice skating, pond hockey, ice-fishing, and winter climbing, not to mention hopping on an excursion to see the perennial Ice Castles in nearby Lincoln, New Hampshire.
-And of course, if outdoor skating doesn’t inspire Huskies on a cold day, there are always opportunities to skate in our own Jacobson Arena!
+These final days remaining in our frozen wonderland offer recreational activities, including ice skating, pond hockey, and ice-fishing, not to mention hopping on an excursion to see the annual Ice Castles in nearby North Woodstock, New Hampshire.
+And, of course, if outdoor skating doesn’t inspire Huskies on a cold day, there are always opportunities to skate in our own Jacobson Arena!
 A few laps around the arena can bring all the winter fun without the weather.

 Sledding for One, Two, or a Crew!